-Analyses required in this Indicator are used in subsequent Indicators that address setting of targets for different aspects of forest condition (i.e. Indicator 6.8.1 - forest community composition, and Indicator 6.8.3 - forest patches).
+Analyses required in Indicators 6.1.3 and 6.1.4 are used in subsequent Indicators that address setting of targets for different aspects of forest condition (i.e. Indicator 6.8.1 - forest community composition, and Indicator 6.8.3 - forest patches).
 Although RONV analysis is generally considered to be more robust and appropriate for identifying preferred future forest conditions, the Indicator also addresses the use of PIC analysis, recognizing that the data and effort required for RONV may make that approach impractical.

-The Organizations may elect to use a mix of RONV and PIC analyses based on the condition of their forest, for use in the subsequent Criterion 6.8 Indicators.
+The Organization may elect to use a mix of RONV and PIC analyses based on the condition of their forest, for use in the subsequent Criterion 6.8 Indicators.

 The Indicator includes requirements to characterize the present forest by age classes and assess natural conditions of forest types by age class.
-This requirement is intended to recognize that some age classes may be broad, such as in Great Lakes -St. Lawrence and Acadian forest types and may include classes of multi- or all-aged forest.
+This requirement is intended to recognize that some age classes may be broad, such as in Great Lakes-St. Lawrence and Acadian forest types, and may include classes of multi- or all-aged forest.

-Indigenous Peoples' traditional use of a forest is consistent with the concept of pre-industrial forests as describe in the glossary.
+Indigenous Peoples' traditional use of a forest is consistent with the concept of pre-industrial forests as describe in the Glossary.

-All reasonably-available data should be used in the analyses and reasonable and defensible interval classes (i.e. for age classes and disturbance sizes) should be used.
+It is the intent that all reasonably-available data be considered in the analyses for Indicators 6.1.3 and 6.1.4, and reasonable and defensible interval classes (i.e. for age classes and disturbance sizes) also be considered.